Turkish lira slips ahead of likely interest rate cut - ExBulletin

 Turkish lira slips ahead of likely interest rate cut

-The pound has lost half of its value since the start of the year – and 30% in the last month alone – as policymakers bow to President Recep Tayyip Erdogan’s wishes to cut borrowing costs despite the soaring inflation.
+The pound has lost half of its value since the start of the year – and 30% in the last month alone – as policymakers bow to President Recep Tayyip Erdogans who wants to cut borrowing costs despite soaring inflation.

 One dollar could buy three lire in 2016 and 7.43 lire on January 1.
 It was worth 14.70 lire on Wednesday as the annual rate of increase in consumer prices stood at more than 20%.